csound/csound/README.md

 of built-in examples that show off Csound's capabilities.
 Many musicians make CsoundQt their main Csound environment, although there are other excellent environments.
 CsoundQt runs not only Csound code, but also Python scripts.

-CsoundVST is a VST plugin version of Csound.
-Please see "A Csound Tutorial" herein for instructions on use.
-CsoundVST does not support custom VST GUIs, but allows the Csound orchestra to be edited and saved in the VST host.

-The tutorial/tutorial.pdf file is an illustrated tutorial of how to find, install, configure, and use Csound.
-To get started with real-time MIDI performance, for example, see Section 2.1.3.

-The tutorial/Csound_Algorithmic_Composition_Tutorial.pdf is an illutrated tutorial of how to use CsoundAC to do algorithmic composition (score generation).
-This tutorial includes several complete pieces.

 The examples directory contains numerous working Csound orchestras and even complete pieces.
 The examples/Boulanger_Examples directory contains